brettkromkamp/awesome-knowledge-management/README.md

 * [https://knovigator.com/] is a tool to create threads of your best search queries and search results which can subsequently be remixed into blog posts, Twitter threads, and multi dimensional, asynchronous conversation
 * [_Prtcl](http://www.uprtcl.io/) combines the core ideas behind the World Wide Web and Git into the concept of Evolving Entities, or "Evees"
 * [Hypothesis](https://web.hypothes.is/) is a conversation layer over the entire web based on the annotation standards for digital documents developed by the [W3C Web Annotation Working Group](https://www.w3.org/annotation/)
+* [Transno](https://transno.com/) is an outline-based note-taking app with mind-mapping features
+* [The Brain](https://www.thebrain.com/) is a notes editor with non-linear file management and powerful graph visualisation features
+* [TiddlyRoam](https://joekroese.github.io/tiddlyroam/) is a [TiddlyWiki](https://tiddlywiki.com/) with bi-directional links and graph maps

 ### Libraries